Oulu-IMEDS/greedy_ensembles_training/README.md

 # Greedy Bayesian Posterior Approximation with Deep Ensembles

 This repository is the official implementation of [Greedy Bayesian Posterior Approximation with Deep Ensembles](https://arxiv.org/abs/2105.14275) by A.
 Tiulpin and M. B. Blaschko.
 (2022).
-Published in the Transactions on Machine LEarning Research
+Published in the Transactions on Machine Learning Research
 ```
 @article{
 tiulpingreedy,